HaydenMoussa/GameDevProject5/README.md

 Mechanics:
 Navigate with WASD.
-Click to skip dialogue.
+Press E to skip dialogue.

 Aesthetics: